playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 # Fallback UI {#fallback-ui}

-While silently failing _can_ be a valid strategy to hiding errors from your user, other times you may want to display a different UI when an error is thrown.
+While silently failing _can_ be a valid strategy to hide errors from your user, other times, you may want to display a different UI when an error is thrown.

 For example, let's build a screen that tells the user that an unknown error has occurred when something is thrown.